ViktorGyorgy/DrawTogether/Readme.md

 > <image src="/images/screenshots/competitive.png" width="800px"/><br>
-> For example, from the image there are 3 human faces cut out.
-The player has to draw in the green box on the right, the drawing is then put back at the spots where the faces were cut out from.
+> In this image there are 3 human faces cut out.
+The player has to create a drawing in the green box on the right, which will serve as a replacement for the human faces on the original image.

 ### Voting phase

 After every player has finished their drawing, the voting phase begins.
-Every player has to choose one of the other players' artwork, which is the most funny/creative.
+Each player has to choose one of the other players' artwork, which is the most funny/creative.
 The player with the most votes gets a point.

 > <p>
 >   <img src="/images/screenshots/voting.png" height="280x">
 >   <img src="/images/screenshots/voting_modal.png" height="280px">
 > </p>
-> Left iamge: player can vote on one of the images which were modified by the other players. <br>
+> First image: player can vote on one of the images which were modified by the other players. <br>
-> Right image: if the player clicks on one of the images, it will be opened in bigger size (to see the details better), with the help of a Modal.
+> Second image: if the player clicks on one of the images, it will be opened in a bigger size (to see the details better), with the help of a Modal.

 ### Game end